SauelAlmonte/Mortgage-Loan-Calculator/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this software with proper attribution.
+This project is for academic and personal educational use only.
+© 2025 Sauel Almonte.
+All rights reserved.
+Do not redistribute or use commercially without explicit permission.

 #### Disclaimer
 This project is provided "as is" without any warranties or guarantees.